-Download our Case Study: Alder Hey Children's Transforms Care with MEDITECH's Interoperability Solutions
+Download our case study: Alder Hey Children's NHS Foundation Trust Transforms Care With MEDITECH's Interoperability Solutions

-Execution: The NHS designates the creation of sustainability and transformation partnerships (STPs) — also referred to as health information exchanges (HIEs) — to promote more coordinated, cost-effective care.
-Many different vendors feed the C&M STP.
-To help develop the pathway for sharing patient information, Alder Hey elected to use the continuity of care document (CCD) available through MEDITECH, as MEDITECH is the only vendor using formatted data and global standards for cross-enterprise document sharing.
+Execution: The NHS designates the creation of sustainability and transformation partnerships — also referred to as health information exchanges — to promote more coordinated, cost-effective care.
+Many different vendors feed the Cheshire and Merseyside Sustainability and Transformation Plan.
+To help develop the pathway for sharing patient information, Alder Hey elected to use the continuity of care document available through MEDITECH, as MEDITECH is the only vendor using formatted data and global standards for cross-enterprise document sharing.

-Results: Within six weeks, Alder Hey and MEDITECH developed a CDA feed into the shared record, allowing clinicians to see a list of documents in the patient record including discharge summaries, radiology reports, pathology results, and standard demographics.
+Results: Within six weeks, Alder Hey and MEDITECH developed a clinical document architecture feed into the shared record, allowing clinicians to see a list of documents in the patient record including discharge summaries, radiology reports, pathology results, and standard demographics.
 Other benefits include:

 - Improved clinical decision-making due to the availability of relevant information during the clinical encounter.